prachikohlii/house_pricing_prediction/README.md

 # Rooftop Values: House Pricing Prediction
 Rooftop Values: House pricing prediction is a minor project in which the use has to enter various parameters for a house and predict its price.
-The model is trained using linear regression and using a dataset from kaggle
+The model is trained using linear regression and using a dataset from kaggle.

 🌐 **Live Demo**: [Click to try the app](https://housepricingprediction-hy3pscsayeglgtdjxs6jfb.streamlit.app/)